cjlangan/java-class-tree-cli/README.md

 ## Remarks

 - This assumes that all Java files are in the same folder
-- This has not been tested on windows or mac yet, lmk if it works!
 - This was my first time using Go to program